systemslab/popper-paper/main.md

   parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
 Recreating an environment that resembles the original systems research is difficult and time-consuming.
-In this paper we introduce the _Popper Convention_, a set of principles for producing useful research and scientific publications that are easy to validate.
-Concretely, we make the case for treating an article as an open source software (OSS) project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-We propose leveraging existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
+In this paper we introduce the _Popper Convention_, a set of principles for producing scientific publications.
+Concretely, we make the case for treating an article as an open source software (OSS) project, applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
+Leveraging existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
 We present our prototype file system, GassyFS, as a use case for illustrating the usefulness of this approach.
-We show how, by following Popper, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
+We show how, by following _Popper_, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
 documentclass: ieeetran
 classoption: conference
 ieeetran: true
+monofont-size: scriptsize
 numbersections: true
 substitute-hyperref: true
 csl: "ieee.csl"